jjxp/spring-angular-api/README.md

 [![Build Status](https://travis-ci.org/jjxp/sprouts-core.svg?branch=master)](https://travis-ci.org/jjxp/sprouts-core)

-sprouts-core is a part of the Sprouts Framework project and aims to use AngularJS as a front-end technology using Spring Boot as a back-end server.
+sprouts-core is a part of the Sprouts Project that aims to use AngularJS as a front-end technology using Spring Boot as a back-end server in order to ease use case implementation.

 ### Technologies